-Back in June of 2015, the Fiat Chrysler Automobiles (FCA) US design studio showed off their idea of the ultimate supercar from 20 years in the future with the SRT Tomahawk Vision Gran Turismo.
-The concept was a single-seat concept that pulls from existing and potential technologies to test the limits of performance.
-The car was made as a downable addition on the popular Gran Turismo 6® (GT6) video game racing simulator for the PlayStation®3 console.
+Back in June of 2015, the Dodge//SRT Design Studio in Auburn Hills, Michigan showed off their idea of the ultimate supercar from 20 years in the future with the SRT Tomahawk Vision Gran Turismo.
+The concept was a single-seat concept that pulled from existing and potential technologies to test the limits of performance.
+The car was made as a downable addition to the popular Gran Turismo 6® (GT6) video game racing simulator for the PlayStation®3 console.
 So let’s take a look at the wild design that made up, this futuristic mid-engine creation.

 The SRT Tomahawk Vision Gran Turismo launched as part of the Vision Gran Turismo project where automakers, design houses, and leading brands around the globe showcased special concept vehicles exclusively in GT6.

-“It doesn’t take much to bring out the competitive spirit of the FCA US design team,” said Ralph Gilles, Head of Design, Fiat Chrysler Automobiles N.V.
+“It doesn’t take much to bring out the competitive spirit of the FCA US design team,” said Ralph Gilles, Head of Stellantis Design.
 “We have plenty of Gran Turismo fans in the room and every one of them has the same goal – win the race.
 Everything we’ve done with the SRT Tomahawk Vision Gran Turismo aims for that goal.”

-The popularity of video games among the members of the FCA US design studios meant that giving the GT6 assignment to one person or one studio was not an option.
+The popularity of video games among the members of the Dodge//SRT Design Studio meant that giving the GT6 assignment to one person or one studio was not an option.
 Everyone, from interns to seasoned designers, was invited to submit a sketch.
-As a result, designers worked on their sketches in their spare time, weekends and after-hours producing a flood of proposals.
-At the conclusion of the judging process, Paul Hoste (former FCA designer who know works for the electric car company Rivian) was selected as the winner.
+As a result, designers worked on their sketches in their spare time, on weekends, and after-hours producing a flood of proposals.
+At the conclusion of the judging process, Paul Hoste (former Stellantis designer who now works for the electric car company Rivian) was selected as the winner.
 Hoste, grew up playing Gran Turismo.
-He was inspired by concept art and gravitated toward a design that had amped up, voluptuous curves that paid homage to iconic Dodge performance vehicles.
+He was inspired by concept art and gravitated toward a design that had amped-up, voluptuous curves that paid homage to iconic Dodge performance vehicles.

 With a full set of engineering and performance specifications developed by the SRT engineering team at FCA US, the capabilities of the SRT Tomahawk Vision Gran Turismo were rooted in an effort to push performance just beyond the limits of known science.
 The entire vehicle design, from the driver position to the nearly flat layout of the V-10 engine, was intended to achieve the lowest possible center of gravity.
 The SRT Tomahawk Vision Gran Turismo was engineered and developed to the same uncompromising standards as any SRT vehicle on the road today.
 SRT engineers also worked in their spare time and on weekends to create three extremely fast cars that test the limits of human physiology.